 Mars One will offer everyone who dreams the way the ancient explorers dreamed the opportunity to apply for a position in a Mars One Mission.
 Are you one for whom this is a dream?

 Before they leave the Earth’s atmosphere to travel to Mars, each astronaut will be put through the required eight years of training.
-They will be isolated from the world for a few months every two years in groups of four in simulation facilities, to learn how they respond to living in close quarters while isolated from all humans except for the three crew members.
+The teams will be isolated from the world for a few months every year in simulation facilities, to learn how they respond to living in close quarters while isolated from all humans except for their crew members.
 In addition to the expertise and work experience they must already possess, they have to learn quite a few new skills: physical and electrical repairs to the settlement structures, cultivating crops in confined spaces, and addressing both routine and serious medical issues such as dental upkeep, muscle tears and bone fractures.

 The flight will take between seven to eight months (depending upon the relative positions of the Earth and Mars).
 The astronauts will spend those seven months together in a very small space—much smaller than the home base at the settlement on Mars—devoid of luxury or frills.
 This will not be easy.
 Showering with water will not be an option.
 Instead the astronauts make do with wet towelettes (wet wipes) as used by astronauts on the International Space Station.